spcourse/mcs/_schedules/mcs/index.md

 TLDR; In order to pass the course you need to:

-- passing level 1 and 2
+- pass level 1 and 2
-- having an average 5.5 or higher for levels 3 to 6
+- have an average 5.5 or higher for levels 3 to 6
-- passing the final exam
+- pass the final exam

 Details: